-There are a number of components to route management and We intend this page to be populated with guidance and examples of good practice.
+There are a number of components to route management and links from this page should provide basic guidance and examples of good practice.
 Below we deal with Voluntary Restraint, but follow this link for a comprehensive guide to Traffic Regulation Orders.

 To assist users to object tosome of the politically motivated TROs we currently see, LARA have looked for highway authority policies on TROs and listed them for you in the hope that you will have a start point to fight discrimination.
 This PDF file is a work in progress and will be added to over time.
 Start by clicking here.